Tachytaenius/tachy-guns/readme.md

 - Black Gunpowder: Adds a classical gunpowder made from sulphur, saltpetre, and coke/charcoal.
 - Alchemy Laboratory: Adds a laboratory used to create propellants.
+- Barrels: Adds the barrels of various sizes used to make guns.

 ## Notes